hansroh/skitai/README.rst

 At a Glance
 =============

-Skitai is a Python WSGI/HTTP Server for UNIX (Developing is possible on win32).
+Skitai is a Python WSGI/HTTP Server for UNIX.

 And simple to run: